si1242/aws-fpga/sdk/SDAccel/examples/README.md

 ## AWS EC2 SDAccel Example SW Emulation

 The instructions below describe how to get started on SDAccel development using the SW Emulation.
-SW Emulation is used to confirm functionality of your host/kernel code.
+The main goal of SW emulation is to ensure functional correctness and to partition the application into kernels.
+For CPU-based (SW) emulation, both the host code and the kernel code are compiled to run on an x86 processor.
+The programmer model of iterative algorithm refinement through fast compile and run loops is preserved with speeds that are the same as a CPU compile and run cycle.

     $ export XCL_EMULATION_MODE=true                                               # Enable emulation mode